 One of the best ways I recommend studying for the MCAT is to download our MCAT Prep mobile app, which features hundreds of MCAT science content videos, sample questions, and flashcards.
 Our app also has an in-built scheduling function to help you stay on track with your MCAT science content review.
 This function is built to accommodate both part-time and full-time MCAT studying equally well.

-Taking a full-length practice test before your studying commences may help identify learning gaps and allow you to spend more time improving your weaknesses.
+Taking a full-length practice test before you begin studying will help you identify your baseline and any learning gaps you should focus on.
 A diagnostic test will show you what you’re already good at and what you still need to work on.
-This, on its own, can help you shape a more realistic study schedule, particularly if you have a little less time than most students.
+This alone can help you shape a more realistic study schedule, particularly if you have a little less time than most students.

-Before drafting a study schedule, you need to pick a date to take the test.
-The MCAT can be taken from January through to September, with over 20 test dates for students to choose from.
-Knowing when you’ll be taking the test will give you a visible goal to work towards.
+Before drafting an MCAT schedule for studying, you need to pick a test date and testing center.
+The MCAT can be taken from January through September, with over 25 test dates for you to choose from.
+Deciding when you’ll take the test will give you a goal to work towards.

 While there are many strategies for building a solid study schedule, dividing your study content into manageable blocks for each day is generally a good place to start.

-Based on the number of days and hours you’ve allocated for study, specify what you’ll be studying on a given day.
+Based on the number of days and hours you’ve allocated for study, specify what you’ll be studying each day.
 You can be specific by labeling each date.
-For example, on January 12th you will cover Genetics in Chapter 1 from your biology book.
-Be as specific as you can and write these details down in a format that is both organized and helpful to you.
-The most common format is a table/calendar.
+For example, on January 12th you might choose to cover topics in genetics – maybe transcription, translation, and the post-translational modification of proteins.

-Fortunately, plenty of these resources are readily available to test-takers.
+With so much to study, you’ll need the best MCAT resources and prep books for high performance.
+Fortunately, plenty of these resources are readily available online for test-takers.
 Some of them include: